noushinm/GANs-MNIST/README.md

 - Implements label smoothing (0.8-1.0 for real, 0.0-0.2 for fake)
 - Includes deterministic training setup with fixed random seeds
 - Automatic GPU utilization when available

+---
+© 2024 Noushin Mirnezami.
+All Rights Reserved.

+**IMPORTANT**: This code is provided for educational purposes only.
+No commercial use, reproduction, or distribution is permitted without explicit permission from the author.
+Unauthorized copying or plagiarism of this project is strictly prohibited.